 FSO module needs motor speed feedback to perform safety functions.
 It can be either a measured speed from a safety encoder or a safe speed estimate.
 With FSO-12 module only safe speed estimate is available.
+FSO-21 module supports both safe speed estimate and measured speed from an HTL safety encoder via the FSE-31 encoder interface module.
 Depending of the motor speed feedback, safety functions operate slightly differently (for example, when the indications turn on and off) due to inaccuracy in safe speed estimate.
 The feedback type has also an effect on how the safety functions are configured.
 See chapter Safety functions for more information on the difference between the measured speed feedback (encoder) and safe speed estimate.